dalguete/e9ter/README.md

   * **\<recipe name\>**: Name of the recipe.

   * **version**: Text file which contains the name of the recipe's default version.
-    As a recipe can have several version, with this file the default one can be located.
+    As a recipe can have several versions, with this file the default one can be located.
-    Just one line is required, as only the firtst line will be evaluated.
+    Just one line is required, as only the first line will be evaluated.
 Required.

-  * **\<version folder\>**: Folder named after the version holded here.
+  * **\<version folder\>/**: Folder named after the version holded here.
 At least one of them should exist, that must match the value given in **version** file.

   * **recipe.sh**: Recipe configuration file, that holds basic information about